 But here’s the real rub: The Dell retails for half the price of the MacBook Pro that I just bought.

 Er.
 Oh.
 Hmm.

 Is it better than my MacBook Pro?
+Or even better than a 13.3 gaming laptop from Razer?
 It comes down to how much power you need.
 That Kaby Lake isn’t a match for my Pro’s i5 running at 3.2 GHz, and I need that extra power for running things like Pro Tools and doing video processing when I’m on the road.
 But for surfing, email, watching movies and regular office (Office?) work, the XPS is just fine.

 Here’s the real question: If had been in the market for a new MacBook 12-inch which is similarly priced, would have I gone with that or the XPS?
 Tough call, really, but given the track record of the MacBook’s keyboard, it would be advantage XPS.
 And if you’re already a Windows person living in a Windows-only world, it’s a no-brainer.
 The XPS wins in a walk.